f-francine/elixir-studies/payments_api/README.md

 ###### Important: To run the command above, make sure you have the following folders inside your projec <br>  `priv/repo/migrations` <br> Otherwise, you'll receive an error message. <br> So, to create that, just go to your project root and create the folders above.

-Inside migrations, you probably have a file with a very crazy name (lots of numbers plus the migration name you create. <br>
+Inside migrations, you probably have a file with a very crazy name (lots of numbers plus the migration name you create). <br>
 Inside this file, you probably have some code like this:

 ```